RizeLabs/aze-server/README.md

 ### Build and run
 - Clone the repo
-- change the directory `cd aze-server`
+- change the directory `cd aze-server/node`
 - build the project `cargo build`
 - run the server `cargo run --release`